-The patient will not be included in the study until after s/he has given informed consent in writing.
-It is the responsibility of the Investigator to obtain, for each individual who participates in the study, voluntary written informed consent after having provided adequate explanation of the aims, methods, expected benefits and potential risks of the study.
-This task can be performed by a designee, referred to below as a "facilitator", who may be a study nurse.
+It is the responsibility of the Investigator to obtain voluntary written informed consent from the legal representative, after adequate presentation of aims, methods, anticipated benefits, and potential hazards of the study.
+This task may be performed by a designee, referred to below as "facilitator", which may be a study nurse.